An invitation to talk with a tobacco treatment specialist

 People who want to stop using tobacco find the care they need at Mayo Clinic, where specialists in smoking cessation support them as they try to live tobacco- and nicotine-free.
 The Mayo Clinic team of tobacco treatment specialists offers a range of treatment options, including counseling, medication, behavioral therapies, residential treatment programs and relapse prevention strategies.

-The Mayo Clinic Nicotine Dependence Center at Mayo Clinic's campus in Minnesota was one of the first centers in the country to focus exclusively on treatments for tobacco dependence.
-This model of care has now become the standard in many medical centers around the U.S.
+The Mayo Clinic Nicotine Dependence Center at Mayo Clinic's campus in Minnesota was one of the first centers in the United States to focus exclusively on treatments for tobacco dependence.
+This model of care has now become the standard in many medical centers.

 The treatment team at the center offers you support and works with you to help develop the motivation and skills needed to stop using tobacco.

 - Experience.
 Each year thousands of people benefit from the stop-smoking services at Mayo Clinic's campuses in Arizona, Florida and Minnesota.

 - Treatment offerings.
 Mayo Clinic's campuses in Arizona, Florida and Minnesota offer a variety of stop-smoking treatment options, including individualized evaluation and planning, ongoing in-person support by telephone, web or text, and, in Minnesota, an intensive residential treatment program.